MicrosoftDocs/well-architected/well-architected/reliability/metrics.md

 - **Application code SLO**.
 The team acknowledge that bugs in their application code or stored procedures can affect system availability, and they allocate one hour of monthly downtime to account for code-related errors.

-    They use [common downtime percentiles](#common-downtime-percentiles) to estimate SLO for individual factors: code defects, scale issues, and other code-related considerations.
+    They use common downtime percentiles, given in the [Measure targets](#measure-targets) section, to estimate SLO for individual factors: code defects, scale issues, and other code-related considerations.

     > Composite SLO based on code and data availability: 99.86% per month.